 - The classification administration processes at the university will be simplified.

 The Career Path program is being implemented in spring of 2016, with employees receiving notifications of their new classifications beginning in February.
 Employees and supervisors can contact their HR representative for additional information on classifications.

-After researching best practices at other institutions of higher education, the new structure was developed by a leadership advisory council, the Classification Advisory Committee and Human Resources, with input from key stakeholders throughout the university.
+After researching best practices at other institutions of higher education, the new structure was developed by a leadership advisory council, the Classification Advisory Committee and Human Resource Management and Development, with input from key stakeholders throughout the university.
 This new structure is in line with best practices in the industry related to job classifications.

 Please be sure to read all of the frequently asked questions on this page, as many potential questions from your employees can be answered using the information provided here.

 You are encouraged to meet with your HR representative as soon as possible (or your division/school's HRMD liaison, if there is not a dedicated HR representative).
 Your HR representative will provide the job classification data for each position that has a formal reporting relationship to you.

 - Familiarize yourself with the structure and resources available.

 - Meet with your HR representative to review the classifications for each position that reports to you.